Skip to main content

 View Answer:

-Interview Response: HTMLElement is the base class for all HTML elements.
+Interview Response: HTMLElement base class represents an HTML-specific element, inheriting from Element.
 It is inherited by concrete HTML elements such as the HTMLInputElement, HTMLBodyElement, and HTMLAnchorElement classes.
+It provides properties and methods for styling, form control, and accessibility, tailored to HTML-specific behaviors and attributes.

 Additional Information: